Ash-soc/windows11-stigs/WN11-AC-000035/README.md

 # WN11-AC-000035 – Minimum Password Length

-This folder documents the remediation of Windows 11 STIG control WN11-AC-000035.
+This folder documents the remediation of Windows 11 STIG control WN11-AC-000035, which enforces a minimum password length of 14 characters.

+**Test Environment:** Win11-VM01

 ---

 ## Description

-This control enforces a minimum password length of 14 characters.
+Longer passwords significantly increase resistance to brute-force and guessing attacks.

 ---